elwait/ForceBal_ions_tutorial/README.md

-interactions.key  # Tinker key file with system settings and name of param file interactions.txt  # see next section about script IE.dat            # see section after next about script
+interactions.key  # Tinker key file with system settings and name of param file interactions.txt  # see next section about script IE.dat            # see section after next about script *_t.xyz           # all the structures in Tinker format.
+See second section after next
 ```